 Kyoto: [n.p.], 1789-90.
+3 vols.
 Approximately 300 double pages, including nearly 150 woodblock illustrations.
 Original wrappers with printed labels; interior with minor browning and occasional wormholes, otherwise a fine and complete copy preserved in a folding box.
 Item #3161

 Probably one of the earliest illustrated accounts of Japanese medicine, compiled by the famous court physician Tamba Gentoku, also known as Taki Angen.
 The work is intended to promulgate medical knowledge among the common people, describing how to remedy maladies of various kinds without the aide of a physician.
 The illustrations, many botanical in nature, cover every phase of emergency treatment, including revival of the drowned or intoxicated by artificial respiration and treatment by massage (see illustrations in Castiglioni in his History of Medicine).
 Of particular interest is an illustration of the most famous of all moxa spots ("sanri"), located on the antero-lateral aspect of the (left) leg, with detailed directions on how to "know" it.